-- For students using screen reader technology, Canvas (and the web in general) can be very difficult to navigate and searching for course materials in many different locations very time consuming.
+- For many students, Canvas (and the web in general) can be very difficult to navigate and searching for course materials in many different locations can be very time consuming.

 - Find alternative materials for your student if you cannot find an accessible copy.

-- contact the Center for Disability and Access Alt Formats team if you need more support.
+- Contact the Center for Disability and Access if you need more support.

 - Be aware of inaccessible PDF's

 - If you have scanned/photocopied readings, make sure they are high quality.
-Re-scan documents with a lot of underlining, writing, or highlighting in the originals, text that curls up and fades into the black book crease, pages that are skewed, out of order, or just low quality, etc..
-Documents with these issues
+Re-scan documents with a lot of underlining, writing, or highlighting in the originals, text that curls up and fades into the black book crease, pages that are skewed, out of order, or just low quality, etc.

-- Create short or long descriptions of complex visual materials.
+- Create short or long descriptions of complex visual materials which communicate the concepts you are teaching.
+You as the content creator know best the concepts you are trying to convey.
 Complex diagrams, flow charts, graphs, or the like, may be very difficult for students with a visual impairment to understand.
-You as the content creator know best the concepts you are trying to convey.

 - Learn more about image description at the Benetech Diagram Center.

 Please watch the recent video series on Accessibility from the Office of Civil Rights linked below.

 office of civil rights video series on accessibility